ngigi11287/code-challenge-1/README.md

 ## Prerequisites
-Install chrome in your machine clone the repository in the ubuntu terminal ```git clone <ssh git link``` Open the index.htm file in your browser
+Have node js installed in your machine clone the repository in the ubuntu terminal ```git clone <ssh git link``` run each file in the node ``node grade.js``

 ### Author: Edwin Ngigi
 Incase you get stuck or experience some problem contact me through my email edwinngigi313@gmail.com